Bruce Peninsula National Park in Ontario

 2 Minute Read

-There are so many breathtaking places in Canada to visit from coast to coast.
+There are so many breathtaking places to visit in Canada, from coast to coast.
 While the jaw-dropping mountains in Banff are indeed spectacular, there is so much more to experience.

-Churchhill, Manitoba
+Churchill, Manitoba

 Mother and cubs polar bear

 The best time to visit is in the summer or fall.
-You can book a tour on a tundra vehicle to safely see the wild polar bears up-close in their natural habitat.
+You can book a tour on a tundra vehicle to safely see the wild polar bears up close in their natural habitat.

 Gros Morne National Park, Newfoundland